uvaai/pdp/_schedules/2 Spring 2023/index.md

 Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Introduction to Machine Learning 1, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
-To request a late-day extension, you should write to your TA on Slack *before* the deadline expires and indicate you intend to use a late day.
+In addition, for this course and Python for Data Processing, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
+You can request a late day using the submit forms linked in the sidebar of the *Introduction to Machine Learning 1* [website](https://ml1.proglab.nl).
+You must always submit your request *before* the deadline expires.
 Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.

 You can use only 1 late day per module to get a 24 hour extension on the deadline.
 This extension is for the whole module, so applies to both courses.
 If the deadline is on a Friday, using  a single late day will instead grant a 48 hour extension over the weekend, meaning your deadline will move to Sunday.
-If you have used both late-days, or require more than 24 hours of extension, you may still try and request a staff extension.
+If you have used both late days, or require more than 24 hours of extension, you may still try and request a staff extension.

 Any staff extension request needs to be agreed upon before the deadline expires,